Cologne War: Cathedral feud

 Although Gebhard had gathered some troops around him, he hoped to recruit support from the Lutheran princes.
 Unfortunately for him, he had converted to another branch of the Reformed faith; such cautious Lutheran princes as Augustus I, Elector of Saxony, balked at extending their military support to Calvinists and the Elector Palatine was unable to persuade them to join the cause.
 Gebhard had three primary supporters.
-His brother, Karl, had married Eleonore, Countess of Hohenzollern (1551–after 1598), and Gebhard could hope that this family alliance with the power-hungry Hohenzollerns would help his cause.
+His brother, Karl, had married Eleonore, Countess of Hohenzollern, and Gebhard could hope that this family alliance with the power-hungry Hohenzollerns would help his cause.
 Another long-time ally and supporter Adolf, Count von Neuenahr, was a successful and cunning military commander whose army secured the northern part of the territory.
-Finally, John Casimir (1543–1592), the brother of the Elector Palatine, had expressed his support, and made a great show of force in the southern part of the Electorate.
+Finally, John Casimir, the brother of the Elector Palatine, had expressed his support, and made a great show of force in the southern part of the Electorate.

 In the first months after Gebhard's conversion, two competing armies rampaged throughout the southern portion of the Electoral territory in the destruction of the so-called Oberstift.
 Villages, abbeys and convents and several towns, were plundered and burned, by both sides; Linz am Rhein and Ahrweiler avoided destruction by swearing loyalty to Salentin.
 In the summer of 1583, Gebhard and Agnes took refuge, first at Vest in Vest Recklinghausen, a fief of the Electorate, and then in the Duchy of Westphalia, at Arensberg castle.
 In both territories, Gebhard set in motion as much of the Reformation as he could, although his soldiers indulged in a bout of iconoclasm and plundering.

 Arnsberg Castle, circa 1588.
 Gebhard lived there early in his reign as Elector, and sponsored the remaining reconstruction of the castle.
 During the Cathedral Feud, he and Agnes stayed there until 1584, when Ernst's army came too close, forcing them to flee to Delft.

 Initially, despite a few setbacks, military action seemed to go in Gebhard's favor, until October 1583, when the Elector Palatine died, and Casimir disbanded his army and returned to his brother's court as guardian for the new duke, his 10-year-old nephew.
 In November 1583, from his castle Arensberg in Westphalia, he wrote to Francis Walsingham, adviser and spymaster to Queen Elizabeth: "Our needs are pressing, and you [Walsingham] and the Queen's other virtuous counsellors we believe can aid us; moreover, since God has called us to a knowledge of Himself, we have heard from our counsellors that you love and further the service of God."